cs3216/cs3216.github.io/coursework/mobile/index.md

 list of signing certificates of major certificate authorities so that they can verify certificates signed by them.

-SSL certificates are issued by certificate authorities (CA), whose certificates are by default installed into your machines and obtaining them usually requires paying a bit of money (~8 USD to 70 USD per year).
+SSL certificates are issued by certificate authorities (CA), whose certificates are by default installed into your machines, and obtaining them usually requires paying a bit of money (~8 USD to 70 USD per year).
 However, you can also obtain a certificate from [Let's Encrypt](https://letsencrypt.org/getting-started/) for free.
 Let's Encrypt launched in April 2016 and provides free and automated SSL/TLS certifications to websites.
 PWAs have to be served via HTTPS in order to make use of service workers.
 More on that later 😉.